 - It protects against personal property loss or damage, and

 - Covers the financial cost of any accident on your rented property for which you are legally liable.

-So, let’s take a closer look at these.
-Personal property loss or damage can be a consequence of any number of situations, but there are 17 hazardous situations that are typically covered in a renter’s policy but the most common ones are burglary and theft or fire damage.
-With a renter’s policy, and they include:
+Let’s take a closer look at these.
+Personal property loss or damage can be a consequence of any number of situations, but the most common ones are burglary, theft, or fire damage.
+There are various hazardous situations that are typically covered in a renter’s policy, and they include:

 Let’s say you decide to have a movie night in your rented property with some friends, and at some point in the night, one of your friends trips on the corner of your rug and gets seriously injured.
 Sure, you guys are friends, and maybe you can settle the situation together.
-But if your friend decided to press charges (maybe for medical bills, or not being to work and get their paycheck due to the injury that occurred in your home) then you are legally liable for the accident.
+But if your friend decided to press charges (maybe for medical bills or not being able to work and get their paycheck due to the injury that occurred in your home), then you are legally liable for the accident.

 Now that we know what a renter’s policy covers, let’s look at the types of policies.
-There are two: